 History of Fort Cooper

 In September 1823, many Seminole leaders relented to the increasing government pressure of the time and signed the Treaty of Moultrie Creek.
-This agreement required they give up their established farms and cattle ranches in northern Florida and relocate to a four-million-acre reservation in the center of the peninsula - the Cove of the Withlacoochee.
+This agreement required they give up their established farms and cattle ranches in North Florida and relocate to a 4 million acre reservation in the center of the peninsula - the Cove of the Withlacoochee.

-Tensions grew and the U.S. government sent large numbers of troops to remove them.
+Tensions grew and the U.S. government sent large numbers of troops to remove the Seminoles.
 The Second Seminole War began in December 1835 with the massacre of Dade’s troops in the Cove of the Withlacoochee.

 While marching to Fort Brook in Tampa, Scott stopped by a lake to leave the sick and wounded under the care of Major Mark Anthony Cooper.
 Cooper’s priority was to build a protective fortification, aware that if a large Seminole force caught the soldiers out in the open, the entire command might be wiped out.

 A few days after Scott departed, a force of several hundred Seminole warriors led by Osceola attacked.
-The 380 soldiers remained safe behind the picket wall fortification of pine trees, however, the Seminole kept the soldiers trapped by attacking for sixteen days, stealing cattle and forcing them to slaughter horses for sustenance.
+The 380 soldiers remained safe behind the picket wall fortification of pine trees; however, the Seminoles kept the soldiers trapped by attacking for 16 days, stealing cattle and forcing them to slaughter horses for sustenance.

-The war continued for another five years until finally, in 1842, with only a few hundred defiant Seminole still at large, the Second Seminole War was declared over.
+The war continued for another five years until finally, in 1842, with only a few hundred defiant Seminoles still at large, the Second Seminole War was declared over.
 Fort Cooper was utilized as a reconnaissance and dispatch post by various units of the army until the war’s end.

-The site of Fort Cooper and the surrounding 710 acres became a state park in 1972 thanks to a forward-thinking resident of Citrus County who donated the land, so that the ground where these important events in our state’s history took place could be preserved forever.
+The site of Fort Cooper and the surrounding 710 acres became a state park in 1972 thanks to a forward-thinking resident of Citrus County who donated the land so that the ground where these important events in our state’s history took place could be preserved forever.

 Thank you to John and Mary Lou Missall.